 Getting Into Law School

-Jobs in the publishing industry can be hard to come by, but English majors are often sought out by publishing companies, magazines, and newspapers.
+Jobs in the publishing industry can challenging to acquire, but English majors are often sought out by publishing companies, magazines, and newspapers.
 English majors are often more marketable because of their ability to communicate well and because of their familiarity with writing, reading, research, and editing.
-Though jobs in the industry are hard to come by, there are a few ways to get your foot in the door that include the following:
+Though jobs in the industry are competitive, there are a few ways to get your foot in the door that include the following:

 With a bachelor’s degree in English, interning is the most practical way to gain experience as most of the fulltime and paying internships go to students with master’s degrees.
 There are a few colleges that offer graduate-level certificates or degrees in Publishing, so continuing to graduate school can give applicants the edge over the majority.
 While interns generally perform more clerical work than assistants, the tasks will vary from company to company; nevertheless, interning is a good way to gain experience and to be hired, as many companies hire the best interns after the program ends.